Emdashes. The New Yorker between the lines

 Best of Emdashes: Hit Parade

 so far—and I'm well into the magazine—is Todd Pruzan's "Global Warning."
-[UPDATE: It's now a gorgeously produced paperback, The Clumsiest People in Europe, and at a mere $9.95, how can you resist?
+[Update: It's now a gorgeously produced book, The Clumsiest People in Europe: Or, Mrs. Mortimer's Bad-Tempered Guide to the Victorian World.
+How can you resist?]

 The passage's escalating scorn, with its absolutist damnation of silly women and smoking and novels, actually startled me.
 Half an hour later, my friends and I sat around our back yard, drinking beer and passing the book around, hooting and slapping our wooden picnic table as we read aloud from the little book's casual condemnations of the Portugese ("indolent, like the Spaniards"), the Poles ("they speak so loud they almost scream"), and the Icelanders "I think it would almost make you sick to go to church in Iceland").